sandraC1996/Cota_Portfolio/FP2.md

   **For this research interview I wanted to focus on users of multiple streaming platforms.**

-   The importance of this information will be more impactful to individuals that are expose to the multiple streaming services.
+   The importance of this information will be more impactful to individuals that are exposed to multiple streaming services.

-  **To select the target audeince I focused in consumers that will direclty connect to my call to action.**
+  **To select the target audience I focused on consumers that will directly connect to my call to action.**

    By selecting this audience, I know they can analyze how their behavior when using streaming platforms is currently being reflected in the content.
 I selected 5 individuals to gather the feedback.

-  **To get the feedback I was looking for, these are the questions I ask to the users:**
+  **To get the feedback I was looking for, these are the questions I ask the users:**
    - Do you understand what each graph is trying to express?

    - Does the story has a good flow?